RuofengX/fetch-paper-api/README.md

 Fetch latest build from paper.io/api/v2, and check them with SHA256.

 positional arguments:
-  project               Choice which project should use. version               Choice which version should use
+  project               choice which project should use. version               choice which version should use

 optional arguments:
   -h, --help            show this help message and exit -b BUILD, --build BUILD
-                        Build number, leave blank to fetch latest.
+                        build number, leave blank to fetch latest.

 ```